25 Hidden Costs of Owning a Home I’ve Seen as a Real Estate Investor

 Security System Installation and Monitoring

-Installing a security system enhances safety and provides peace of mind, but it does come with upfront and ongoing costs.
-Installation fees can range from $100 to over $1,000, while monthly monitoring services typically cost $20 to $60.
+Installing a security system is an additional cost of owning a home that improves safety and peace of mind.
+Installation fees can range from $100 to $1,000+, while monitoring services often cost $20 to $60 monthly.

-Discounts on homeowners insurance may also help offset the cost of professional installations, making this expense easier to manage.
+Discounts on homeowners insurance may also help offset this expense, reducing the overall costs of homeownership.

 Furniture and Decor Expenses